malgorithms/toffee/README.md

 TOFFEE
 =========
-an express 2.x, 3.x, and browser templating language based on coffeescript with slicker tokens and automatic space sensing.
+A templating language based on CoffeeScript with slicker tokens and automatic space sensing.
+Compatible with Express 2.x, 3.x, and the browser.
+In express 3.0, the toffee engine handles file caching and automatic reloading.

 status
 ======